SrGaabriel/clubs/README.md

 #### common

-This is module containing the main functionalities of the framework, it being the least powerful module:
+This module contains the main functionalities of the framework, being the less powerful than the others:

 **(NEW!)** Delegated arguments syntax: